joakimk/toniq/README.md

 --

 **Status**: Relatively new.
-Used in at least one small production app for months.
+Used quite a lot of apps since 1.0 (nov, 2015).
 If you like, ping [@joakimk](https://twitter.com/joakimk) about how you use toniq and for what size/type of app.

 ## Installation